w5xd/NyeVikingPowerMonitor/README.md

 <table style='width:100%'><tr><td style="width:50%">
 <img alt='swr' width='400' src='MeterFaces/Swr.jpg'/></td><td><img alt='power' width='400' src='MeterFaces/Power.jpg'/>
 </td></tr></table>
-I tried several different LED parts for the workalike and ended up with two variations of the 3D printed enclosure that support two different physical LED parts.
-You may choose to build with either of these two LEDs:
+I tried several different LED parts for the workalike.
+Eventually, I gave up trying to successfully mount SMT LEDs on the PCB.
+Here is what the hole pattern on the PCB supports, but I recommend only the first:
 <ul>
 <li>RGB T1-3/4 LED lamps, which are 5mm diameter.
 These mount through holes in the front panel,
 and require individually routing 4 wires to each of the LEDs from the PCB edge.